 From a handful of birds to billions of insects, swarms can be almost any size.
 But what they have in common is that there’s no leader.
 Members of the swarm interact only with their nearest neighbors or indirect cues.
-Each individual follows simple rules: Travel in the same direction as those around you, stay close, and avoid collisions.
+Everyone follows simple rules: Travel in the same direction as those around you, stay close, and avoid collisions.

 Whether it’s a sublime ballet of starlings or an unstoppable infantry of locusts, there’s no denying that swarming animals are an astounding sight.
 Thousands of creatures act with a single purpose as if with one mind.
 But why and how do they do it?
-Is there such thing as a human swarm?
+Is there such a thing as a human swarm?

 Herring gangs in vast schools make it easier to feed on their prey, tiny crustaceans called copepods.
 Copepods can jump suddenly sideways in the water by several centimeters.
 A swirling, seething crowd of animals can also offer protection from predators.

-Starling murmur Asians are a magical sight, and their intangible ever-changing beauty arises from a desperate need to survive.
+Starling murmur Asians are a magical sight, and their intangible, ever-changing beauty arises from a desperate need to survive.
 Peregrine falcons hunt the birds.
 They have thousands of eyes and ears on the lookout for an attack by sticking together.
 With each bird trying to mimic the movements of its neighbor, the result is a flowing and contorting mass of feathers.
 It makes it hard for falcons to lock onto any one individual.

 The three evolutionary urges can explain swarms.

-- Survive.
+• Survive.

-- Feed.
+• Feed.

-- Reproduce.
+• Reproduce.

 But when their numbers hit a critical threshold, 74 insects per square meter, they suddenly gain a sense of purpose and begin their unstoppable march.
 That purpose is survival to avoid getting eaten by their cannibalistic brothers behind them.